Siphon880gh/devbrain/Game Development & Virtual Production - UNREAL ENGINE/Unreal Level 2 - Animations (beginner), Blueprints (beginner), Filming (Beginner), Gaming (Beginner), Sequence (Beginner)/Components - Objects that are fixed or anchored to another object/Objects that are anchored to another object.md

 Say you have a NPC moving around in the level.
 You want text to be above that NPC's head at all times.

 Or say you want a collapsible invisible shape that follows the NPC, so if you are inside this invisible shape, certain nodes start running.
 You'd anchor the invisible shape to this moving object.
-And you'd follow the steps at [[Location based triggers]]
+And you'd follow the steps at [[Location based triggers aka collision overlaps]]

 And technically when you grab a weapon, that weapon became anchored to your pawn.